MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/tutorial-revoscaler-data-import-transform.md

 ## Load a data subset

-This exercise shows you how to use **rxReadXdf** to read an arbitrary chunk of the dataset into a data frame for further examination.
+This exercise shows you how to use **rxDataStep** to read an arbitrary chunk of the dataset into a data frame for further examination.
 As a first step, lets get the number of rows, columns, and return the initial rows to better understand the available data.
 Standard R methods provide this information.

 	nrow(airXdfData)
 	ncol(airXdfData)